 Two days later I found myself craving them and called the front desk to inquire about where I could purchase them.
 The agent informed me they were not available at any of the onsite restaurants.
 Twenty minutes later I heard a knock on the door and a staff member presented me with a tray full of cupcakes with a note and business card from the agent.

 I expected the balcony to be in bad shape (as it is outdoors and hotels generally don’t pay much attention to it), but it was well maintained and the staff always made it a point to clean it.
-I sat on the balcony a few times while housekeeping did their work, and I was impressed with how thoroughly the room was cleaned.
-Even when I was away at breakfast and walked in while the room was being cleaned, I saw the housekeeper scrubbing the tubs thoroughly and moping the floors.

 The rooms were spacious and nice overall, and I certainly can’t complain about the view.